 Yes!
 10 days off in the South of France to enjoy a wonderful wedding and relaxing on the Côte d’Azur.
 What a great time we had.
 At first, we frankly expected only to unwind but what happened there brought us far beyond that.

-Of course, we had the chance to contemplate fabulous landscapes covered by flowers and old castles always with stunning views on the Mediterranean sea, we tasted great wines and ate meals made up with food so fresh I couldn't prevent myself from thinking about the upcoming ones... but the best was undeniably the people we met.
-From Brigitte, a one-of-a-kind writer / photographer living alone in Camargue to Michael the English real estate freelancer from the heights of beautiful Grasse... they all had incredible stories and so much to share.
-Adventure is just around the corner and I'm always overwhelmed by people's stories, I want more, tell us yours!
+Of course, we had the chance to contemplate fabulous landscapes covered by flowers and old castles along with stunning views on the Mediterranean sea, we tasted great wines and ate meals cooked with food so fresh I couldn't prevent myself from thinking about the upcoming ones... but the best was undeniably the people we met.
+From Brigitte, a one-of-a-kind writer/photographer living alone in Camargue to Michael, the English real estate freelancer from the heights of beautiful Grasse, they all had incredible stories and so much knowledge to share.
+Adventure is just around the corner and I'm always overwhelmed by people's stories.
+I want more, tell us yours!

 Back in Canada, I finally opened up my Slack, Skype, Viber, Emails, Facebook, LinkedIn things... but this time getting rid of tons of useless stuff that polluted my virtual space without me even noticing!
 Focusing now on the essentials, talking to the right people at the right moment.
 Such a shame we have to break routines to realize how wrongly we act sometimes.

 - The first thing to do when coming back home is to keep the heat!
-Let's take another plane ticket for Ca-li-for-nia!
-Oh wait... yes, right, money... well, weekends will make it :)
+Let's buy another plane ticket for Ca-li-for-nia!
+Oh wait... yes, right, money... well, we'll make do with weekends :)